 “The term ‘model’ is more general and just defines how the elements fit together.
 An ‘algorithm’ is a specific way of implementing a model, so there can be many alternative algorithms that fit the same model.
 For example, you’ll see discussion of ‘parametric models’ vs ‘non-parametric’ models.
 This just means that some models are based on parameters in formulas (e.g. linear regression), in contrast to models that do not assume a functional form and thus have no parameters to estimate (e.g. random forests).
 In either case, there are specific algorithms to implement the model, and it is the algorithm that are trained to perform the task with real data.”

 However, my suggested text overlaps with a later explanation box “To Parametric or To Not Parametric…”

+[AR: I shortened your suggestion down so it wouldn’t conflict with the parametric section and tried to just keep this one a “heads up” kind of note]

-Getting back at the data in Figure 9.1, you’ll want to create a series of instructions to learn about the processor and memory usage on the normal hosts and compare them to the processor and memory usage on the infected hosts.
-Once the machine has some notion of a difference between the two sets, you can give it some instructions on how to apply that information to the unclassified systems.
-Remember the goal here is to have the computer give its best guess on whether or not a system is infected with malware or not.
-Let’s create a short algorithm that is easy to understand and easy to follow:
+Getting back to the data shown in Figure 9-1, you’ll want to create a series of instructions to learn about the processor and memory usage on the normal hosts and then compare it to the processor and memory usage on the infected hosts.
+Once the computer has some notion of a difference between the two sets, you can give it some instructions on how to apply that information to the data collected from the unknown/unclassified systems.
+Remember the goal here is to have the computer guess whether or not a system is infected with malware.
+Consider this short algorithm, which is easy to understand and easy to follow:

-1. “train” an algorithm:
+1. Define and train an algorithm:

 a.
-Calculate the average (mean) processor and memory usage for infected systems.
+Calculate the average (mean) processor and memory usage for known infected systems.

 b.
-Calculate the average (mean) processor and memory usage for normal systems.
+Calculate the average (mean) processor and memory usage for known normal systems.

+[AU: All the blue highlights above were added by the TE.
+Additions okay?
+Thanks, Kevin (PJE)]

+[AR: okay, slightly modified, I don’t want to load up on too many terms here like the “training data set”]

 2. Make a prediction using processor and memory usage for an unknown host:

 a.
 If the processor and memory usage are closer to the average infected machine, label it as infected.